One and Many

 The final project in this series explored collective and composite subjects.
 At a time when people awere beginning to meet in public places again, "One and Many" was a large public artwork that instigated an active, collective reflection on the body and the body politic, self and community and the the part to the whole.

-On March 3, 2022 I exhibited a 25 foot long painting of a poppy field across the front of the Riverside Museum.
+On March 3, 2022 I nailed a 25 foot long painting of a poppy field across the front of the Riverside Museum.
 The work was composed of over 100 individual artworks.
 Viewers who attended the "opening" of the one-work exhibition during the city's monthly art walk were be invited to select one of these individual works to bring home with them.
 In return, they filled in the empty space on the canvas revealed by removing their artwork.
 Viewers thus became collectors and participants.

 Why poppies?
 Poppies are among the first flowers to burst into bloom in spring.
 In California there are entire parks dedicated to the huge hillside tapestries they weave with their petals.